There are as many ways to train sheep as there are trainers. We asked some of our breeders for their tips for getting Babydolls to be super friendly.

 At our inaugural BSBA Babydoll Stud Tour on 27 November 2022, we were delighted to welcome Linda Power who was the first person to start developing a Babydoll sheep breed for Australia.
 Linda called her sheep Babydoll Southdowns.
 We now call them Babydolls to differentiate them from the larger, leaner type of Southdowns that have been developed in the last few decades in Australia.

 Linda has given us permission to share her talk and photos on our website.
-All Babydoll sheep have Southdown genetics and any one of them could be carrying the Gaucher Disease gene.
-Life for a lamb born with two copies of the Gaucher Disease gene is pretty grim and short.
-We don't want that to become commonplace in the Babydoll world.
+All Babydoll sheep have Southdown genetics and any one of them could be carrying the gene for Gaucher Disease.
+Life for a lamb born with two copies of the Gaucher gene is pretty grim and short since they are unable to stand and feed.
+Anecdotally, it also seems that ewes carrying Gaucher are less fertile, more likely to have stillborn lambs and more likely to die unexpectedly (especially soon after lambing).
+None of us need this in our Babydoll flocks.